 Don't use filesharing programs.

-Although no one at Columbia is monitoring the content of what is uploaded and downloaded through its network, it's very easy for copyright owners and their agents to join the filesharing network and collect that information themselves.
+Columbia does not monitor uploads and downloads on its network, but it's very easy for copyright owners and their agents to join filesharing networks and collect this information for themselves.

-The programs and networks themselves present security risks.
+The programs and networks also present security risks.
 The programs often come packaged with spyware, and the networks are congested with viruses pretending to be popular songs or movies.